StatCan/aaw-profile-state-controller/README.md

 **Sometimes it will take a few seconds in between removing/adding a contributor and notebook for the policies to take effect

+**Try to add an external users when you have an internal DAS common storage container mounted to your namespace**
+- check that the internal storage is mounted
+- If you try to add a contributor with an email domain not in `statcan.gc.ca` or `cloud.statcan.ca`, you will receive an error.

 ### How to Contribute